The unit type ()

 constructor.

 Automatically generated.
-Retrieves the unboxstd/core/types/unbox: forall<a> (box : box<a>) -> a
+Retrieves the unbox

 constructor field of the boxstd/core/types/box: V -> V